 Colorado’s wrongful death act, § 13-21-201 and 202, states that if death is the result of the negligent or careless actions of another party, the family of the descendant can file a wrongful death action against the negligent party.
 Only one wrongful death action is permitted for each wrongful death case, which means that several family members cannot file separate wrongful death claims.
-The wrongful death law allows for spouses, parents, adopted children, siblings, and dependent children to file as plaintiffs in these types of cases.
+The wrongful death law allows for spouses, parents, adopted children, and dependent children to file as plaintiffs in these types of cases.
 Wrongful death lawsuits are handled in the same manner as personal injury cases, except that the plaintiff is a family member who is representing the deceased.

 Filing a Wrongful Death Claim

 A wrongful death suit is a civil claim filed by the deceased’s family against the negligent party.
 Generally, these claims fall into two broad categories: